logoPostPlanify

 Why This Time Works

-• Algorithmic Boost: Instagram's system uses the first hour of a Reel's performance to decide if it's worth promoting widely.
+• Algorithmic Boost: Instagram's system uses the first hour of a Reel's performance to decide if it's worth promoting widely — understanding how the Instagram Reels algorithm works is essential for timing your content effectively.
 Posting during this high-traffic period gives your Reel the best shot at getting the initial engagement needed to go viral.

 • Discovery Behavior: This window aligns with when users are most likely to be scrolling the Reels tab and Explore page, actively looking for new and entertaining video content.